jiroblea/jiroblea/README.md

 - 👋 Hi, I’m @jiroblea
 - 👀 I’m interested in science and engineering.
-- 🌱 I’m currently learning Python, R, C#, and Arduino.
+- 🌱 I’m currently learning different programming languages (Python, R, C#, and Arduino) due to university.
-- 💞️ I’m looking to collaborate on something?
+- 💞️ I’m looking for projects I can collaborate.
 - 📫 How to reach me: dm through twitter?

 <!---